What is TWRP

 Volume Downbuttons simultaneously then use the volume keys to boot into

-- Once your device has reboot it should be in the TWRP main screen as shown below
+- Once your device has rebooted, it should be in the TWRP main screen as shown below

 - In the next screen Tap the